cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/hubspot-saas.md

 ## Create the certificate

 1. Wrap the certificate in `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
-1. Paste the certificate contents into the Certificate field
+1. Paste the certificate contents into the Certificate field.

 ## Finalize Hubspot configuration